 You are ocean-floor treasure hunters, diving down from your submarine to grab swag.
 The problem is that you're cheapskates, so everyone (up to six players) is sharing the same oxygen supply.
 And it runs out much quicker than you think.

-After each round, the gaps in the path left from treasure taken so far are squeezed up, bringing the higher-value tiles within reach… making dangerous dives even more tempting.
+After each round, the gaps in the path left from treasure taken so far are squeezed up, bringing the higher-value tiles within reach, making dangerously deep dives even more tempting.

-This comes in a teeny tiny box, and is one of the most beautiful games ever made – the design is just gorgeous, from the box art to the submarine design to the little wooden diver figures.
-It's been a favourite of T3 for years – we had to get it imported from Japan after it was a hit in the local game scene there, which cost loads.
+This comes in a teeny tiny box, and is one of the most beautiful games ever made – the design is just gorgeous, from the box art to the submarine design to the little wooden diver figures to the tokens of different shapes for different quality of treasure.
+It's been a favourite of T3 for years, although we had to get it imported from Japan after it was a hit in the local game scene there, which cost loads.
 You can can get it from Amazon for a song, you lucky treasure hunters.